Back to our subjects

 Design Technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education make an essential contribution to the creativity, culture, wealth and well-being of the nation.

-In Years 7 and 8 students rotate the four subject areas in Design Technology and will undertake a project or a combined project in each of the following specialisms:
+In Years 7, 8 & 9 students rotate the three subject areas in Design Technology and will undertake a project in each of the specialisms.

 During the Product Design rotation, students will be introduced to the school workshop and taught how to use a wide range of tools and machinery safely.
 Through the manufacture of a pencil box, students will explore a range of materials and develop an understanding of their working properties and characteristics.
 Students will learn to apply tolerances during the development of their prototype to achieve an accurate and successful outcome.